wso2/docs-is/en/docs/setup/deployment-guide.md

         For more information, see [About Membership Schemes](../../administer/clustering-overview/#about-membership-schemes).

         ??? tip "Click to see the instructions for WKA scheme"
-            Edid the <IS_HOME>/repository/conf/deployment.toml file to add following configurations.
+            Edit the `<IS_HOME>/repository/conf/deployment.toml` file to add following configurations.
             Configure the `localMemberHost` and `localMemberPort` entries.
 Add the IP of the editing node itself.
                     ```
                     [clustering]